Beneor/homology-segment-analysis/README.md

 It created the batch file to process all bands and runs in parallel
 the `segmentanalysis.py` script.
+Other run parameters (repeats to blacklist, fragment sizes) are hardcoded in the header section of the script.

+#### Usage example

-Example: `./fmf_chromosome.sh examples/dm6.onlyX.fa.gz examples/DmelMapTable.160615c.bed X`
+ `./fmf_chromosome.sh examples/dm6.onlyX.fa.gz examples/DmelMapTable.160615c.bed X`

-Run parallel calculations for Drosophila X-chromosome
+Run parallel FMF calculations for Drosophila X-chromosome (for all X chromosome disc=sections, no fragments excluding, fragment lengths 30 and 50 nt).

 ### FMF data processing